Climate Change Is Disrupting Centuries-Old Methods Of Winemaking In France

 "It's the more drastic episodes of weather conditions," he says.
 "So when it rains, it rains a lot.
 When it's cold, it's colder maybe a little bit longer, especially in the beginning of spring.
 So more severe conditions than before."

-Poumeyrau says in the last couple of years, some of the chateaux have been banding together to fight the increasing frequency of hailstones.
+In the past couple of years, Poumeyrau says, some chateaux have been banding together to fight the increasing frequency of hailstones.
 They're now hooked up to radar systems that let them know when a hailstone-charged cloud is approaching.

 "So we launch some helium balloons together, and on those balloons we attach hydroscopic salt," he says.
 "The balloon is sucked into the storm cloud and the hydroscopic salt burns, transforming the hail into rain."